ClementCauffet/NFT-Collection-IPFS/README.md

 - Metadata (JSON) stored on IPFS
 - NFT created from the smart-contract (Solidity)
 - dApp using reactJS to interract with the smart contract
+- Docker Image generated
+- [WIP] dApp will be running on Flux Decentralized Cloud Infrastructure to make the project fully decentralized

 Try running some of the following tasks to test the smart-contract on your own: